kisalaypan001/SlideVo---AI-Powered-Self-Presenting-Slides/README.md

 ## 🚧 Current Limitations

-- Mobile support is limited
+- Mobile browser support is limited
-- Video export is not available yet
+- Direct video export is not available (screen recording required)
-- Internet connection required for AI features
+- Internet connection required for AI narration features

 ---

 ## 🛣️ Planned Enhancements

-- ✨ AI-enhanced presentation text
+- ✨ Advanced AI-enhanced presentation text
-- 🎯 Highlight active slide regions while presenting
+- 🎯 Highlight active slide regions during narration
 - 📤 Shareable presentation links
+- 🎥 Direct MP4 video export

 ---

 ## 🤝 Feedback & Contributions

-Feedback is welcome!
+Feedback and contributions are welcome!
-If you find bugs or have feature ideas, feel free to open an issue or pull request.
+If you find bugs or have feature ideas, feel free to open an issue or submit a pull request.

 ---